+You can sign up to receive alerts of the latest published table of contents from journals or database services.
 Sign up to individual journal titles that you are interested in or that publish material in your subject area - you will often have to register.
 Update emails will usually be free though you may not get access to article full-text unless we have a subscription to the title.

 Receiving regular bulletins and updates from your professional organisations will help you to be aware of the latest developments and guidance affecting your profession.
 Organisations can use a variety of different communication tools, including social networking.
 You don't have to sign-up for all of them, pick the one(s) that most suit you.

 You can keep aware of the latest issues affecting healthcare and the NHS by using good quality newspapers, news websites, news TV programmes and radio news bulletins.
 The NHS and Department of Health also publish a number of bulletins and press releases which will help you to keep abreast of factors affecting the NHS and UK healthcare.